dragon-dune/dragon-dune/dragon-dune.md

     the bank.
 2. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
-3. Alliance Power: The Dwarves may use their traitor and sabotaged artifact cards on their allies behalf in battle.
+3. Alliance Power: You pay half value (rounded down) for artifacts.

 ![](art/elf_portrait.png)